pipe-cd/pipecd/docs/content/en/docs/user-guide/configuring-an-application/_index.md

 It represents the service which you are going to deploy.
 With PipeCD all application configurations and its deployment configuration (`.piped.yaml`) must be committed to a directory of a Git respository.
 That directory is called as application configuration directory.

 Before deploying an application, the application must be registered from the web UI and a deployment configuration file (`.piped.yaml`) must be committed to the application configuration directory.
-An application must belong to exactly one environment and can be handled by one registered `piped`.
-Currently, PipeCD supports the following application kinds:
+An application must belong to exactly one environment and can be handled by one of the registered `piped`s.
+Currently, PipeCD is supporting the following kinds of application:

 - Kubernetes application
 - Terraform application